pixelastic/aberlaas/README.md

 the whole yarn program is added to the repository when first initializing it, so both locals and CI servers will use it.

+### Auto-Releasing

+As an optional feature, you can have aberlaas automatically release a new version of your module from the CI environment when relevant.

+The CI will then check all the commits since the last release.
+If any commit is a `feat()` it will release a new minor version; it any commit is a `fix()` it will release a new patch version.
+For major release, you'll have to do it manually.

+This option is not enabled by default.
+If you need it, you need to follow those
+steps:

+- Run `aberlaas setup --autoRelease`.
+It will setup the required `ENV` variables and ssh keys
+- Update your `aberlaas ci` script to `aberlaas ci --autoRelease`
+- Uncomment the `add_ssh_keys` in your `.circleci.yml` file

 ## File structure

 `./lib/configs` contain the default configuration for all the tools.
 They are